RqbMedi/rqbmedi.github.io/_pages/publications.md

  - Soon to be submitted, 2023

 **7. A Column Generation Framework for the Tail Assignment Problem with Operational Maintenance Constraints**
  - Authors: Sambrekar Akash, **Er Raqabi El Mehdi** and El Hallaoui Issmaïl
- - Soon to be submitted, 2023

 <br>
 (*: Equal Contribution)